LVC students in psychology seminar with Dr. Rachel Albert

 Flexible

-Our program is broader than most, and that’s deliberate.
-Counselors with broad skills are in high demand and can pursue careers in clinical child psychology, addiction counseling, trauma-focused therapy, marriage/family counseling, or a variety of other counseling-related disciplines.
+Our Master of Science in Clinical Mental Health Counseling program is broader than most, and that’s deliberate.
+Counselors with diverse skills are in high demand and can pursue clinical counseling careers in a variety of specializations.

 Trauma-informed Counseling Certificate